Well, making an upcycled chair spindle Christmas tree seems like a great idea, right?

 I gathered some readily available upcycled chair spindles.

-I cut some of the spindle parts.
+I cut some of the chair spindle parts.

-I cut some bases out of some leftover lumber.
+Then, I cut some bases out of some leftover lumber.

 I made 4 different ones, and went looking for some taller spindles.